guidefari/here_hugo/content/resource/dx.md

 ---
 https://www.youtube.com/watch?v=YkOGZCYWT6w

+{{<youtube YkOGZCYWT6w>}}

 - you're trying to make it easy to:
   - onboard
   - build
   - test
   - debug

+## Guiding principles
 - Flow state
+  - You know the feels here, being fully immersed & engaged in your work for a few hours.
+  - Your processes and company culture can have a huge impact on this.
+How often are your developers 'interrupted', and for what?
+It's good to regularly do cost benefit analysis on this
 - Cognitive load
 - Feedback loops

 ## How to get started
 - Talk to your devs.
 Surveys are helpful here

+## Side-note
+- Introspect on, & iterate your process/SDLC as you would your product, & business.
+  - This is where regular surveys with devs comes in